 Depending on the exact layout of your home, some areas may also be open to more air circulation and thus reduce the need for a lot of vents.
 This is most often seen in homes with very open floor plans where the kitchen, dining, and living rooms are essentially one shared space.
 In spaces like this, it may be best to strategically place air vents in between these areas even though the space itself is open.

 In addition, you can keep the air circulating freely by installing and using ceiling fans.
 Ceiling fans can also be a great way to cut down on energy costs, especially in larger spaces and those with vaulted ceilings.

 As you can see, there is a lot of planning that goes into deciding the proper placement of vents in a new build.
 If the process of choosing the right locations for air vents in your new home seems overwhelming, it may be time to consult an HVAC professional.

-At Comfort Masters Heating & Air Conditioning, we have the experience and knowledge needed to optimize your new home’s HVAC system with the strategic placement of intake and return vents.
+Comfort Masters Heating & Air Conditioning is a heating and air conditioning company in Fort Worth serving the surrounding communities for over 25 years!
+We have the experience and knowledge needed to optimize your new home’s HVAC system with the strategic placement of intake and return vents.
 Contact us today to find out more or to schedule your consultation!